cthoyt/cthoyt.github.io/_posts/2020/2020-04-25-how-to-code-with-me-flake8.md

 One of the benefits of this style is you can add more lines with only single line diffs.
 The other is that the reader always sees the operation that goes with each line.
-Same could be done with arithmatic that could incorporate not only `+` but also `-`.
+Same could be done with arithmetic that could incorporate not only `+` but also `-`.

 Next is the `exclude` block.
 Just copy/paste this each time, since it has lots